jolicode/GifExceptionBundle/README.md

 bin/optimizer.php
 ```

-You can also run this from a Symfony project if you have this as an installed bundle via:
+You can also run this command directly from your Symfony application:

 ```
-bin/console jolicode:gifexception:optimize
+bin/console gifexception:optimize
 ```

 Although it would probably make more sense to use the former and push up the optimized gifs.